 Finally, the Sex Pistols, a band for jumping up and down to.
-A pop group to the Clash's rock'n'roll the and Heartbreakers' bop rock, self-conscious musically enough for Johnny Rotten to get snobbish about lacking Damned musical attributes, and for Steve Jones to paint GUITAR HERO on his amp and get flashy with fingers during "Substitute".
+A pop group to the Clash's rock'n'roll the and Heartbreakers' bop rock, musically self-conscious enough for Johnny Rotten to get snobbish about lacking Damned musical attributes, and for Steve Jones to paint GUITAR HERO on his amp and get flashy with fingers during "Substitute".